Samantha Womack: Personal life

 In 2007, Womack won "substantial" damages from the Sunday Sport newspaper over a story headlined "Sam's sex and drugs shame".
 She sued the Sport over an article published on 22 July, which claimed she had "coke fuelled threesomes" and took part in a "three-hour drug fuelled lesbian orgy".

-In 2008, Womack raised controversy by speaking of having to stay thin in order to get work in the industry.
-"I go to bed hungry every night....
-It's terrible and if I'm honest, yeah, it upsets me deeply.
-I miss being able to eat whatever want - I love food and love eating.

-But if I've had a big dinner or gorged on the kids' leftovers I'll eat virtually nothing the next day.
-Maybe a bowl of porridge or a salad to try to even it out...I'm not a character actress...
-I'm known as a femme-fatale actress who's got older.
-If I let myself go and put on weight, no one would employ me.

 In September 2015, it was reported that she was "living in fear" and had alerted the police that she was being stalked.
-The stalker was given a suspended sentence in December, the same year.
+The stalker was given a suspended sentence in December 2015.

 Relationships

-Janus married an Italian citizen Junfan Mantovani in 1997 after a long relationship.
-The relationship broke down and the couple divorced in 1998.
+From 1997 to 1998 Janus was married to Mauro Mantovani.

 Womack began a relationship with Liverpool 1 co-star Mark Womack.
 They married in 2009 after ten years together.
 The couple have two children: son Benjamin Thomas Womack (born 2001) and daughter Lili-Rose Womack (born 2005).
 Mark Womack also has a son, Michael Womack, from a previous marriage.
 In 2009, Womack took her husband's surname and began to use it professionally.
-In August 2020, Womack announced that she and Mark had quietly separated in 2018, but that they are still living together in the same house with their children.
+In August 2020, Womack announced that she and Mark had quietly separated in 2018, and were still living together in the same house with their children.
+Since 2019, Womack has been in a relationship with Coronation Street and Emmerdale actor, Oliver Farnworth.

-Womack and her husband Mark are best friends with Scott Maslen and his wife Estelle Rubio.
+Womack and her then husband Mark were best friends with Scott Maslen and his wife Estelle Rubio.
 They have known each other since they were teenagers.
-Maslen is godfather to Womack's two children and she is godmother to Maslen's son, Zak.
+Maslen is godfather to Womack's two children, and she is godmother to Maslen's son, Zak.
 They often go on holiday together with their children, which Womack revealed during an appearance on Friday Night with Jonathan Ross in January 2008.
 In late 2007 Maslen joined the cast of EastEnders as Jack Branning, who has a relationship with Womack's character, Ronnie.
-This was something that both Maslen and Womack were initially uncomfortable with when they read the scripts, with Maslen commenting in various interviews that having to kiss Womack was like having to kiss his sister.
 Womack is also best friends with her former EastEnders co-star Rita Simons, who played her sister Roxy Mitchell.